3.21. kink/STR

 Preconditions:

-The result is a str the runes of which are copied from the slice of the Bin.
+The result is a str whose runes are copied from the slice of `Str`.

 Example: